Do you remember those moving portraits and images in Harry Potter?

 If you are about to release new products or offers, you can use GIFs to create a GIF that provides a sneak peek into the upcoming release, as Tinker has done here.

 They have used the GIF to tease about an upcoming sale and limited edition launch, all within the same email.
 And the GIFs also provide virtually little to no information about the product, leaving customers on a cliffhanger and anticipating the following email to get more details on the release.

 If you feel you can't add GIFs to the email copy, you can add GIFs in the background.
 By putting them in the background, you can ensure that you grab your reader's attention while not affecting the copy.

 You can only express so much with just words, so use GIFs and images in creative ways to express your brand's personality.

-Here Taco Bell has sent out an email campaign launching their newest version of taco and has cleverly used a GIF to add to the topic of the campaign.
+Here Headspace has sent out an email and has cleverly used a GIF to showcase their brand's offering in a better way.

 You may have to wrestle with a few problems when using GIFs in emails.
 Here they are:

 Almost all email clients support GIFs, but some still don't support it.

 The minority that doesn't support GIFs is Outlook.
 And while they have updated recently regarding the support of GIFs, it only applies to Office 365.
 The Outlook 2007-2019 version still doesn't support GIFs.